zhang2333/light-crawler/README.md

  * or other settings in [request opts][request-opts]
 * `taskCounter`: count all finished tasks whether they are failed or not
 * `failCounter`: count all failed tasks
-* `id`: crawler's id,integer or string
 * `errLog`: log all error infos in crawling
 * `downloadDir`: downloaded files in here, default: `../__dirname`
-* `finishTimeout`: crawler will be finished when task-pool is drained.This prop will let crawler await adding tasks when task-pool is drained.default:`1000`(ms)
+* `drainAwait`: crawler will be finished when task-pool is drained.This prop will let crawler await adding tasks when task-pool is drained.default:`0`(ms)

 ### Crawler API